sted1994/sted1994/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Currently seeking employment in entry level positions
+- 🔭 I’m currently working on: Currently seeking employment in entry-level positions
 - 🌱 I’m currently learning: React with Redux
-- 👯 I’m looking to collaborate on: Projects that are aimed provide positive impact on underrepresented groups
+- 👯 I’m looking to collaborate on: Projects that are aimed to provide a positive impact on underrepresented groups
 - 🤔 I’m looking for help with: Networking in the industry
 - 💬 Ask me about: My journey so far as I set out to make the transition from small business owner to software engineer
 - 📫 How to reach me: Stephen.Tedesco2022@gmail.com